tansive/tansive/README.md

 We’re gathering feedback from teams who care about integrating AI agents safely and governing them with clear policies and auditability.
 If these challenges matter to you, your ideas can help shape where Tansive goes next.
 We invite you to check out the demos, documentation, and try Tansive out.

-Tansive was developed privately in [github.com/anand-tnsv](https://github.com/anand-tnsv) and then moved to this repository to provide a clean starting point for open-source development.
-The full development history is publicly archived at that repository.

 ---

 ## 📚 Table of Contents